wp-plugins/pizzazz/readme.txt

 ## Are there any recommendations for using Pizzazz? ##

 Yes, we recommend that you make all of your images the exact same dimensions.
-Pizzazz will structure the portfolio to accommodate the largest text and image in the portfolio, but things look best when you are images and copy are consistent sizes.
+Pizzazz will structure the portfolio to accommodate the largest text and image in the portfolio, but things look best when your images and copy are consistent sizes.
 Because of this, it's best to upload some sample copy images into the plugin to determine what sizes you want before you begin building your portfolio in earnest.
 That way, you know approximately what you need at the beginning and don't have to go back to gather content or images if something doesn't look right.

 ## What HTML elements can I use in my project descriptions? ##